Eghamarian/sociotherapy/_short/08_rearsightedness.md

 How did I sabotage my chance, when I could feel the breath of perfection on my neck? <br>
 She showed interest, she was pretty and intelligent. <br>
-I was pedantic, uncharacteristically judgmental, and absent. <br>
+I was nervous, pedantic, uncharacteristically judgmental, and absent. <br>
 I partly blame anti-depressant medications; they made me cold and indifferent. <br>
 I have now stopped them, but it took me two years to realize it.<br>
 It takes me two years to realize everything, not just matters of the heart. <br>